yousefelassal/quote-cron/README.md

 > If we all did the things we are capable of doing, we would literally astound ourselves.

 > A successful person is one who can lay a firm foundation with the bricks that others throw at him or her.

+> Freedom is the right to live as we wish.